srhtakeba/ImageProcessing/USEME.md

 In order to use these commands, `current` must be used to specify which layer to be working on.
 If not specified before a command, it will default to the last time `current` was called or will send an error message.

+## Example Runs
+#### script.txt
+script.txt, which is a file included in this zip folder, shows the following operations in this order.
+- make a new layer called 'first'
+- make the current working layer 'first'
+- read canyonLowest.jpg from images/originals into layer 'first'
+- export the top most visible layer as a jpg called 'mycanyon.jpg'
+- make a new layer called 'second'
+- make the current working layer 'second'
+- read canyonLowest.jpg from images/originals into layer 'second'
+- transform the image on layer 'second' to be greyscale
+- delete layer 'second' from the model
+- make a new layer called 'third'
+- make the current working layer 'third'
+- read canyonLowest.jpg from images/originals into layer 'third'
+- filter the image on layer 'third' to be blurred
+- make the 'third' layer invisible
+- export the top most visible layer as a jpg called 'noBlurMyCanyon.jpg'
+- make the 'third' layer visible again
+- export the top most visible layer as a jpg called 'withBlurMyCanyon.jpg'
+- save the entire project (with a new directory and a file) called myhappycanyon

+#### script2.txt
+script.txt, which is a file included in this zip folder, shows the following operations in this order.
+- make a new layer called 'first'
+- make the current working layer 'first'
+- read fishLowest.jpg from images/originals into layer 'first'
+- export the top most visible layer as a jpg called 'myNakedFish.jpg'
+- make the 'first' layer invisible
+- save the project, calling it 'myfish'
+- make a new layer called 'second'
+- make a new layer called 'third'
+- make the current working layer 'second'
+- read fishLowest.jpg from images/originals into layer 'second'
+- transform the image on layer 'second' to be greyscale
+- make the current working layer 'third'
+- read fishLowest.jpg from images/originals into layer 'third'
+- filter the image on layer 'third' to be blurred
+- make layer 'third' invisible
+- export the top most visible layer as a jpg called 'greyscaleMyFish.jpg'
+- remove the layer 'third'
+- export the top most visible layer as a png called 'withBlurMyFish.png'
+- override and resave this project in a directory called 'myfish'